memphis-iis/GLUDB/docs/simple.md

 ## Fields

-While the `DBObject` annotations adds magic to your class, it's up to you to define what will be stored.
+While the `DBObject` annotations adds magic to your class, you must define what data gets placed in the backend database.
 You do this by declaring class level `Field` variables.
 Those variables (by name) become actual values for instances of your class.
 All you have to do is specify a default value (and an empty string is just fine).

 Unlike some ways of declaring data, there is no "native type" associated with a field.
-The only restriction in place is that a field must have a value that can be persisted in JSON.
+Although we don't require type data, each field must have a "persistable" value; that is, the Python json library must know how to serialize it.
 That means strings, numbers, booleans, lists, and dictionaries.

-Since you can have a "complex" field that is a dictionary, you might be tempted to define such a field like this:
+Since you can have a "complex" field that is a dictionary, you might want to define such a field like this:

     class BadMove(object):
         DoNoDoThis = Field({})
         OrThis = Field([])

-This will cause side-effects that you almost certainly do not want.
+*Don't do that.* This will cause side-effects that you almost certainly do not want.
 For a complete explanation, check out this [article](http://effbot.org/zone/default-values.htm).

-So what do you do?
+What do you do?

-Luckily you can supply a function as a default value.
-So instead of the BadMove class, we can use:
+You can supply a function as a default value.
+So instead of the BadMove class, you can use:

     def special_default():
         if moon.is_full():